-Bob is presently the President and CEO of the Centre for Sustainable Watersheds in Portland, Ontario (www.watersheds.ca) and has been extremely active with various Rideau environmental initiatives (many instigated and organized by Bob).
+Bob was formerly the President and CEO of the Centre for Sustainable Watersheds in Portland, Ontario and has been extremely active with various Rideau environmental initiatives (many instigated and organized by Bob).

 In this article, Bob takes a fascinating look at the very important role the Rideau Canal played in safely transporting tens of thousands of immigrants into Upper Canada in the 1830s and 1840s.
 The article taken from the Winter/Spring 2008 issue of "Rideau Reflections" - the newsletter of Friends of the Rideau.

 - Ken Watson